nhsconnect/gpconnect/pages/appointments/appointments_service_filtering.md

 Service filtering will be enabled gradually across GP Connect provider organisations, starting with organisations that run GP access hubs.

 Practices with branch surgeries are currently out of scope due to a current restriction (Sep 2021) in the DOS search results - DOS services representing branch surgeries are not currently returned in the DOS search results in most circumstances.

+Practices running a single service will not be enabled since all slots returned are for the service.

 ## When will service filtering NOT be used? ##